Gitcoder12/ImpactTrack/README.md

-# 📊 ImpactTrack
+# ImpactTrack

-ImpactTrack is a platform for transparent giving.
+ImpactTrack is a transparency layer for charitable giving.

-Donate to verified causes and track exactly how your money is used.
+It enables tracking of donations, fund allocation, and real-world impact through structured updates.

 ---

-## 🚀 What it does

-* Donate to verified causes 💸
-* Track fund usage 📊
-* View real impact updates 📸
+## Overview

+The platform connects donors with verified causes and provides visibility into how funds are used over time.

 ---

-## 🧠 Idea
+## Core Features

-Giving should be transparent.

-ImpactTrack helps users understand where their money goes and what impact it creates.
+* Cause listing with basic verification
+* Donation tracking per user and per project
+* Impact updates (text, images, progress)
+* Simple dashboard for activity and history

 ---

-## 🔧 Features (MVP)
+## MVP Scope

-* Verified causes
+* Static or seeded causes
-* Donation tracking
+* Simulated or external payment flow
-* Impact updates
+* Manual impact updates
-* Simple interface
+* Basic user profiles

 ---

-## 🛠️ Tech (planned)
+## Architecture (planned)

+Frontend:

 * React / Next.js

+Backend:

-* Firebase / Supabase
+* Firebase (Auth, Firestore) or Supabase

+Data:

+* Users
+* Causes
+* Donations
+* Updates

 ---

-## 📌 Status
+## Key Concepts

-Early-stage project 🚧
+* **Cause**: A project or initiative requesting support
+* **Donation**: A transaction linked to a user and cause
+* **Update**: Proof of progress or fund usage
+* **Tracking**: Mapping donations to visible outcomes

 ---

+## Future Enhancements

+* Payment integration (Stripe / Razorpay)
+* Verification workflows (KYC / admin approval)
+* Real-time updates and notifications
+* Public impact timelines
+* Analytics and reporting

+---

+## Status

+Early-stage MVP in development

+---

-## 📊
+## Goal

-Track donations.
-See real impact.
+Provide a simple, extensible foundation for transparent donation tracking.